 The Arenal volcano, like the Monteverde cloud forest, is one of the seven natural wonders of Costa Rica according to a popular vote.
 La Fortuna is the city located at the foot of the volcano.

-The Arenal volcano is located in northwestern Costa Rica about 90 km from San José, in the province of Alajuela.
-It rises to 1,633 meters, has a conical shape with a crater 140 meters in diameter.
-Geologically, the Arenal volcano is considered young, as it is estimated to be less than 7,500 years old.
-It was dormant for several hundred years until 1968 when it erupted unexpectedly for several days, destroying 3 small villages: Tabacon, Pueblo Nuevo and San Lus.
+The Arenal volcano is located in Alajuela, a northwestern region of Costa Rica, 90 km from San José.
+It measures 1,633 meters high and has a conically shaped crater of 140 meters in diameter.
+The Arenal volcano is estimated to be less than 7,500 years old, so geologically it’s a young one.
+It was dormant for several hundred years until 1968 when it erupted unexpectedly, destroying three small villages—Tabacon, Pueblo Nuevo, and San Luis.

-Until 1998, several lava flows, ash explosions and avalanches took place.
-Since 2010, the volcano has been considered dormant.
+From 1968 to 1998, many lava flows, ash explosions, and avalanches took place.
+However, it was not until 2010 that specialists considered the volcano dormant.